Derwent London Advances Net Zero Carbon at 80 Charlotte Street

 SUPPLY CHAIN

-Guiding supply chain partners on environmental and social expectation
+Guiding supply chain partners on environmental and social expectations

 Derwent London operates an outsourced business model for the design, delivery and maintenance of its buildings and spaces.
 As a result, it works closely with supply chain partners to deliver market leading spaces and achieve its ambitions – be they environmental, ethical or financial.
 The Group’s Sustainability Framework for Developments, launched in 2014, sets out their approach to designing and delivering buildings responsibly.
 This Framework provides design teams and contractors with a clear overview of sustainability expectations for new developments and is a key tool in working to achieve net zero carbon.
 Derwent London’s science-based carbon reduction targets are embedded within the Framework and there are plans for new embodied reduction targets to drive down the carbon footprint of its schemes even further.
 Other tools and support for supply chain partners include briefings, contract clauses, project-specific sustainability plans and its Supply Chain Sustainability Standard.